-During the bout, interaction possibilities are very limited.
-They only consist of selecting a basic strategy and controlling the work cutmen and trainers do inbetween rounds.
+During the bouts, you can only select a basic strategy and control the work cutmen and trainers do in-between rounds.
 This can also be controlled by the AI, ensuring the most realistic results.

 All in all, Title Bout is probably the best boxing simulation out there.
 The most important part, the simulation engine, is very well done and the fights are very atmospheric, certainly evoking the feeling of 'being there'.
 It is a lot of fun to simply schedule a fight card and watch the bouts unfold before your eyes.
 This game will not be everyone's cup of tea, but it is a must-have for boxing fans and fans of text-based sports games, as other boxing games of this quality are hard if not impossible to find.
 Highly recommended for anyone with at least a little interest in the sport.
 Be sure to get Cubedrum's photo pack as well, as no fighter pictures are included with the game, initially.Reviewed by: Eumel